Places For Families Others

 1 - 2 May • 06:00pm

-Port to Plate is a walking trail and family craft activity based on Singapore’s hawker heritage, particularly the stories found near the mouth of the Singapore River.
+Port to Plate is a walking theatre performance based on Singapore’s hawker heritage, particularly the stories found near the mouth of the Singapore River.
 Set in the 1930s, we take a group of aspiring hawkers on a walk around the bustling area to prepare them to set up their very own stalls.
 Along the way, we meet different characters who tell us about life near the Singapore River in the 1930s.
-We complete tasks to collect tools and ingredients needed for our work and ask them questions that help us decide how we set up our hawker stalls.

 Port-to-Plate